AutomationD/wimaging/README.md

 [![Join the chat at https://gitter.im/kireevco/wimaging](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kireevco/wimaging?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Introduction
-`wimaging` a set of scripts to prepare WIM images and templates for Foreman to provision Windows hosts.
+`wimaging` is a set of scripts to prepare WIM images and templates for Foreman to provision Windows hosts.
 Most of the time official Microsoft deployment tools are used; mostly `dism.exe`.

 All relevant configuration files like `unattend.xml` are rendered by Foreman and downloaded at build time.